What Are Orders Of Nondisclosure?

-A recently passed Texas law helps individuals have the record of his or her arrest, charge and probation “sealed” after successful completion of a deferred adjudication probation.
+A recently passed Texas law helps individuals have the record of his or her arrest, charge and probation “sealed” after successful completion of a deferred adjudication probation through a petition for order of nondisclosure.
 It even allows the individual to deny that the arrest and charge ever occurred.

 Avoid The Harm Of Online Record Searches

 With the proliferation of online criminal background searches, a nondisclosure order can save your job, even when you are not eligible to fully expunge your criminal records.

 At the law office of J. Michael Price II in Dallas, Texas, Mike can help you set the record straight.
 Through an order of nondisclosure, we work to help you clear your record and restore your name.
 Call our office at 214-765-8000 to find out how our attorney can help clean up your record.

 The discovery of criminal records during a background check of your name can negatively impact your ability to get hired, attend school, lease a home, or obtain a home or auto loan.
 If you ever had police contact — regardless of the outcome — you may have a criminal record and not even know it.

 Completion of deferred adjudication probation, even if the court subsequently dismissed the charge, will not automatically eliminate the charge from your criminal record.
 The first step toward protecting your name is knowing what is on your record.

 Successful completion of a deferred adjudication probation may qualify you for an order of nondisclosure.
 This order prevents government agencies from publicly disclosing criminal history information resulting from an offense.
 The particular criminal offense will determine whether a person is entitled to an order of nondisclosure and, if so, when such an order can be obtained.

 Orders Of Nondisclosure And Categories Of Offenses In Texas